aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/filters-and-gradients/_index.md

 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 {{% alert color="primary" %}}
-Aspose.SVG offers <a href="https://products.aspose.app/svg/applications" target="_blank">**Free Online Applications**</a> to convert SVG and bitmap files, merge SVGs to sprite, Image Vectorizing, and more.
+Aspose.SVG offers <a href="https://products.aspose.app/svg/applications" target="_blank">**Free Online Applications**</a> to convert SVG and bitmap files, merge SVGs to sprite, image vectorizing, and more.
 Use our collection of applications to perform your SVG-related tasks and make your workflow seamlessly!
 {{% /alert %}}

 ## **What is an SVG Filter?**